ComputeHalacha/JewishCalendar/README.md

 6. *\LuachProject\OmerReminders\OmerReminders.vbproj* - Creates **OmerReminder.exe**.
 This Windows application creates daily Windows tasks and Outlook reminders to count Sefira.
 The code was written in vb.net for some reason.
 7. \LuachProject\SetupLuachProject\SetupLuachProject.vdproj - This is a Visual studio installer project for The Luach Project .NET application.

 The mobile app also has an [Intel® XDK](https://software.intel.com/en-us/intel-xdk) project.
 Either the VS project or the XDK project can be used to build the native mobile apps.
-The XDK has the advantage that you can test on IOS without (paying for :)) an Apple Developer Accountby using the XDK IOS app.
+The XDK has the advantage that you can test on IOS without (paying for :)) an Apple Developer Accoun tby using the XDK IOS app.

 **Please Note:**

-* The installer project for *The Luach Project* Windows application can only be opened in VS 2013 or VS 2015 if you add the [Windows Installer Extention](https://visualstudiogallery.msdn.microsoft.com/f1cc3f3e-c300-40a7-8797-c509fb8933b9)
+* The installer project for The *Luach Project* Windows application can only be opened in VS 2013 or VS 2015 if you add the [Windows Installer Extention](https://visualstudiogallery.msdn.microsoft.com/f1cc3f3e-c300-40a7-8797-c509fb8933b9)
 * The mobile app Cordova projects uses the  [Bundler & Minifier Extension](https://visualstudiogallery.msdn.microsoft.com/9ec27da7-e24b-4d56-8064-fd7e88ac1c40) to group and minify the javascript and CSS files together.

 ### Contribution guidelines ###